 There can be plenty of times in your life when having a set work schedule isn’t convenient.
-Whether you’re a student, a parent, semi-retired, or can’t commit to a Monday — Friday, 9 - 5, or another weekly routine, there are jobs where you can set your own schedule to work when and where you want.
+Whether you’re a student, parent, semi-retired, or otherwise can’t commit to a typical 9-5 schedule or some other weekly routine, there are jobs where you can set your own schedule to work when and where you want.

-Depending on the job options that interest you, you may be able to make a living working a flexible schedule.
+Depending on what interests you, you may be able to make a living working a flexible schedule.
 In other cases, a flex job can supplement your income and give you skills to bolster your resume for the future.
-You may be able to work on a project basis or hourly during the hours that you’re available for employment.
+You may be able to work on a project basis or hourly during the times that you’re available for employment.
 You can even mix and match multiple options to boost your earning power.

 27 Jobs Where You Can Set Your Own Schedule

 If you have professional skills and experience that you can use to help others in your career field or industry succeed, you may be able to line up consultant jobs, either for a consulting firm or as your own business.
-Consultants work on a short term or long term basis sharing their expertise to help companies succeed.
+Consultants work on a short-term or long-term basis sharing their expertise to help companies succeed in various business areas.
 Here’s information on finding work as a consultant.

 2. Copy Editor/Proofreader